gorobei9/jtest/README.md

 The abstract nonsense database.

 1. **dynamo-3**.
-Experiemntal code that should explain the basic structure & components of the db/system
+Experimental code that should explain the basic structure & components of the db/system
 2. **dynamo-4**.
 As above, but with code refactoring into the mand library.
 3. **dynamo-5-greeks**.
 Numerical derivatives example.
 Mostly a POC for demonstrating Contexts.
 4. **dynamo-6-portfolios**.
 Aggregating workbooks into trees.